-The 2012 recipient of the Redmond Barry Fellowship is David Pear.
-David will research the early years and musical influences on the Australian composer Percy Grainger.
+David Pear researched the early years and musical influences of the Australian composer Percy Grainger.

 Jim Davidson's research topic was 'Bigger than little: literary magazine culture in Melbourne between 1940 and 1988'.